 The journeyman singer who endured decades of near-misses before finally securing the mic for the iconic rock band Stone Temple Pilots.

-Jeff Gutt's path to rock frontman status was a marathon of resilience, defined more by television talent show stages and club gigs than overnight fame.
-Hailing from Michigan, he fronted the nu-metal band Dry Cell in the early 2000s, landing a record deal that famously collapsed just before their album's release.
-For years afterward, he navigated the music industry's periphery, working day jobs and performing wherever he could.
-His powerful, Scott Weiland-esque voice led him to multiple auditions for Stone Temple Pilots after Weiland's departure, but he was passed over twice.
-He even reached the finals of 'The X Factor' in 2012, showcasing his vocal chops to a mainstream audience.
-His persistence finally paid off in 2017 when, after a third audition, he was named the permanent lead singer of STP.
-Gutt's tenure has been about respectfully steering a legendary band forward, using his own weathered voice to bridge its grunge past with a new chapter.
+Jeff Gutt fronted the nu-metal band Dry Cell in the early 2000s, landing a record deal that collapsed just before their album's release.
+For years he worked day jobs and performed wherever he could.
+His Scott Weiland-esque voice led to multiple auditions for Stone Temple Pilots after Weiland's departure; he was passed over twice.
+He reached the finals of 'The X Factor' in 2012.
+In 2017, after a third audition, he became STP's permanent lead singer.
+His tenure has steered the band forward, bridging its grunge past with a new chapter.

 1965–1980